billbuchanan/csn09112/week12_splunk/labs/README.md

 ##  Tutorial

-### Searching
+### Question 1.

+If you want to see the answers, click [here](https://asecuritysite.com/cyberdata/ch15_02).

-Using Splunk at https://asecuritysite.com:8000 determine the following [PDF].
+Using Splunk at [link](https://asecuritysite.com:8000) determine the following [PDF](https://asecuritysite.com/public/splunk01.pdf).
 You will be allocated a login.

 * What is the start date of the log?
 * How many log events are in *mailsv/secure.log  (Hint: Click the Search tab, and click on Data Summary, and select Data Sources)?